 The other key to a delicious steak is heat.
 And since that signature sear comes from a sizzling hot pan, a cast-iron skillet is the way to go.
 This hearty pan gets extremely hot and also retains heat for a long time, making it the perfect vessel for steak.
 You’ll want to preheat your pan over high heat for 4-5 minutes, or until very hot.
 Then, pat your steak dry with paper towels and sprinkle the remaining teaspoon of salt in the bottom of the skillet.
 Now you’re ready to sear!

 Place the steak into the skillet and cook until it’s easily moved.
 This takes between one and two minutes.
 Carefully flip the steak, placing it in a different section of the skillet.
 Cook for 30 seconds, and then begin moving the steak around, occasionally pressing slightly to ensure even contact with the skillet.
 A grill press is great for this.
 Moving the steak around the pan helps it cook faster and more evenly.

 Editor’s Tip: This step will produce a lot of smoke, so make sure you’re cooking in a well-ventilated space.
 It’s also a good idea to turn your kitchen vent or fan on.

 Step 4: Cook as desired

 Continue turning and flipping the steak until it’s cooked to your desired degree of doneness.
 Let the steak rest for 10 minutes before cutting in.

+A medium-rare steak has a rich, buttery flavor and a melt-in-your-mouth tenderness that disappears as soon as it’s cooked any further.
 When cooking steak to your desired doneness, a meat thermometer is your best friend.
-(Here’s our Test Kitchen’s favorite.)
 A thermometer inserted in the thickest part of the meat should read: